arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 The Opta™ responsible of the Small Tank (ST) performs the following actions:

 - It manages the solenoid/ball valve given the Small Tank level and the Big Tank minimum level state.
-- It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state.
+- It sends the Small Tank's current maximum level state to the Big Tank while seeking the Big Tank's minimum level state.

 In addition to these functionalities, both Opta™ connect to Arduino Cloud via Wi-Fi®.
 Thanks to the Arduino Cloud, both tanks can be monitored and controlled remotely.